British F1 Grand Prix 2018: Start Time, Drivers, TV Schedule and More

 British F1 Grand Prix 2018: Start Time, Drivers, TV Schedule and MoreJuly 7, 2018

-Lewis Hamilton will try to reclaim the lead in the Formula One championship standings on Sunday, as Mercedes fly into Silverstone hoping to bounce back from a disastrous showing in the Austrian Grand Prix.
+Lewis Hamilton will try to reclaim the lead in the Formula One driver standings on Sunday as Mercedes head into Silverstone hoping to bounce back from a disastrous showing in the Austrian Grand Prix.

-The British Grand Prix has been a good one for Hamilton over the years, with the current world champion winning the last three races at Silverstone and taking five wins in his career in total.
+The British Grand Prix has been a good one for Hamilton over the years, with the reigning world champion winning the last three races at Silverstone and taking five wins in his career.
 One more win would take him past Jim Clark and Alain Prost for the most ever at the iconic circuit.

-The Silver Arrows will have to do much better than in their last outing, however―a double DNF that saw Sebastian Vettel move past Hamilton in the standings.
+The Silver Arrows will have to do much better than in their last outing, however―a double DNF that saw Sebastian Vettel move past Hamilton in the driver standings.

 Date: Sunday, July 8